-- 2. Business Context I: The Context in Which the Firm Exists - a.
-Purpose b.
-An Example
+2. Business Context I: The Context in Which the Firm Exists

 Businesses exist in, are affected by, and in turn affect, the business context.
 The intent here is to understand this context and its relationship with the business.
 It is the context and relationship that shapes the business.